The Freetrade SIPP

 The Act Part 4 of the Finance Act 2004 and the schedules relating to that part, as amended from time to time.

-Basic amount The amount which can be contributed annually to a pension irrespective of earnings or employment status.
+Basic Amount The amount which can be contributed annually to a pension irrespective of earnings or employment status.

 Benefit An actual or prospective entitlement to any benefit from the Scheme.

-Force majeure A major event, natural or manmade, that impacts on the delivery of our obligations as described in the relevant section below.
+Events beyond our reasonable control (force majeure) A major event, natural or manmade, that impacts on the delivery of our obligations as described in the relevant section below.

 HMRC HM Revenue & Customs.

-Pension Input Period The period from 6th April to 5th April each year used to test all your contributions to registered pension schemes against the annual allowances.
+Pension Input Period The period from 6 April to 5th April each year used to test all your contributions to registered pension schemes against the annual allowances.

-Pension plan The Freetrade SIPP.
+Pension Plan The Freetrade SIPP.

 Relevant UK earnings Employment income such as salary, wages, bonus, overtime, commission providing it is chargeable to tax under section 7(2) Income Tax (Earnings and Pensions) Act 2003.
 Also includes individual self-employed or partnership income derived from a trade, profession or vocation chargeable under Part 2 Income Tax (Trading and Other Income) Act 2005.
 Other sources of income may qualify and you should seek specialist advice if necessary.